COMMUNITY CHIPPER PROGRAM

 - each location is allowed 5 piles maximum;

 - piles should not include any roots or stumps, poison oak, oleander, vines, spiny plants, roses, blackberry, bamboo, broom, gorse (or other known invasive species), rakings or piles of needles, leaves or grass, construction type wood or fence posts;

 - all piles must be in locations readily accessible for a large chipper truck towing a chipper (ie. piles should be near the road or drive, and not on a steep slope);

 - cut ends should face in the same direction, toward the road;

 - if possible, brush-cutting should occur within a few days of Chipper Days, for easier chipping and reduced fire risk from piles sitting out on roadsides;

-- crews should never be interrupted or distracted while working;
+- crews should never be interrupted or distracted while working.

 If your pile does not comply with the above guidelines it will not be chipped and you will be responsible for disposing of the unchipped material.
-Thanks for helping make Community Chipper Days possible and Mendocino County a safer place to live.